 “You need Bastian to run the trim tanks and Gregory to steer the boat.
 You need to keep yourself free to think about tactics—tactics are what will make this plan successful, or not.”
 Hemi paused.
 “Besides, Cassandra can do this.”

 There was silence from the radio for a minute.
-Then: “alright Hemi.
+Then: “Alright, Hemi.
 It’s your fuckin’ plan, I fuckin’ defer to you.
 I’ll put her back on sonar.
 If she kills us all, just know my last thought will be that you were fucking wrong.”

 “I can die with that.”